-The Santa Fe Business Incubator is a 501©3 Charitable Organization with a volunteer Board of Directors.
+The Santa Fe Business Incubator is a 501(c)3 charitable organization with a volunteer board of directors.

-The SFI does not require that its clients give up equity in their company as a condition for acceptance into the program.
+The Incubator does not require that its clients give up equity in their company as a condition for acceptance into the program.

 Does the Incubator help with funding?

-The Santa Fe Business Incubator does not provide direct funding, but it does help identify possible sources based on individual client needs.
-SFBI is a Kiva Trustee Organization and can assist small businesses in applying for micro-loan of up to $10,000 at 0% interest on the Kiva crowd-lending platform.
-Visit the Kiva site for more information.
+Though the Incubator does not provide direct funding, it does help identify possible sources based on individual client needs.
+SFBI is a Kiva Trustee Organization and can assist small businesses in applying for a micro-loan of up to $10,000 at 0% interest on the Kiva crowd-lending platform.

 What kind of space do you offer?

-The Santa Fe Business Incubator has office, light manufacturing, warehouse and lab space.
-We also offer Co-working space (general public), a Fab Lab, and a shared BioScience Laboratory.
+The Santa Fe Business Incubator has office space, light manufacturing, warehouse, and lab space.
+We also offer workspaces, a Fab Lab, and a BioScience Laboratory.

-Commercial Kitchens are available in Santa Fe including one called The Kitchen that competed in the 2015 BizMIX competition.
-While SFBI does not have a commercial kitchen facility onsite we have a close relationship with Delicious New Mexico and the Mixing Bowl Kitchen Incubator in Albuquerque.
-If your food service startup is in need of the Incubator’s services we offer an Affiliate Client status for companies that reside outside of our main campus.
+No. But there are various locations around Santa Fe where culinary businesses can rent commercial kitchen space for launching a new idea.
+We also have a close relationship with Delicious New Mexico and the Food Industry Incubation Program at the South Valley Economic Development Center in Albuquerque.
+If your foodservice startup is in need of the Incubator’s services, we offer an Affiliate Client status for companies that reside outside of our main campus.

-The Application process is easy and most components are filled out on-line (Apply Now link or visible on page).
-Acceptance into the program is competitive because the SFBI strives to serve all of its clients with personalized attention, programming and coaching.
+The application process is easy and most components are filled out online.
+Acceptance into the program is competitive because the SFBI strives to serve all of its clients with personalized attention, programming, and coaching.
 SFBI primarily looks at three things when evaluating a company for acceptance into the program: